-Posters will be on display during this newly extended session, with poster contributors available to discuss the results of their research.
-This session is held concurrently with the AC CONFERENCE Reception.
+Posters were on display during this newly extended session, where poster contributors were available to discuss the results of their research.
+This session was held concurrently with the AC CONFERENCE Reception.

 Ray Fernando, Ph.D.
 Arthur C. Edwards Endowed Chair in Coatings Technology and Ecology California Polytechnic State University

 Wednesday, April 11, 2018 8:30 — 9:30 am

 Rheological and Colloidal Aspects of Latex-Associative Thickener Formulations: